ArenaSource/sdcnd-p2/README.md

 #### Preprocessing

-- Normalize image data
+- Normalize image data: All image pixel data is zero-center in the range -0.5 and 0.5 to facilitate the convergence speed of the gradient-descent algorithm.
-- Shuffle training dataset
+- Shuffle training dataset: To avoid start training the network with of highly correlated samples.

+No data augmentation was needed to achieve the required accuracy on the validation set.

 #### Model Architecture